 The challenges inherent to PCIe 4.0 design enhancements have also extended into the realm of testing.
 With yet another doubling of speed, a higher standard has ensued for data capture, analysis, storage and visualization.
 The higher frequency and channel loss inherent to PCIe Gen4 are additional considerations for new test applications.
 Reference clock testing has become more complex, with phase jitter requirement testing of all four PCIe iterations and data rates now requisite.

 Some of the common hardware issues observed during PCIe testing include link speed issues, traffic issues, and link quality issues after recovery.
-A protocol analyzer is a versatile PCI Express tester and a powerful tool for testing and debugging many PCIe issues.
+A protocol analyzer is a versatile PCI Express tester and a powerful solutions for testing and debugging many PCIe issues.
 With the enhanced speed of PCI Express 4.0, the capability to filter out specific packets and record long sequences are increasingly valuable test device features.

-PCIe 4.0 Tools for Analysis & Test
+PCIe 4.0 Solutions for Analysis & Test

 Analyzers designed specifically for PCI Express 4.0, with a high level of visibility into traffic flows and advanced trace analysis capabilities, have become indispensable.
 Test platforms such as the Xgig 4K16 Protocol Analyzer/Jammer also provide the benefits of error injection capabilities and the means to analyze and jam on a single chassis simultaneously.
 Memory segmentation enables the capture multiple traces.
 64GB of memory in both the upstream and downstream direction also provide ample storage capacity for traffic data capture.

 Although jamming capability can be an integrated feature of a protocol analyzer, discrete products such as the Xgig Jammer can simulate errors by manipulating live traffic, thereby verifying the responsiveness and robustness of the error recovery process.
 The timing and types of errors introduced can be precisely preplanned so that automated test routines can be developed.